 NOTE: Kohler PRO® oil and filter are not required, but recommended.
 If conventional oil and filters are used in the tractor, the oil must be changed after every 100 hours of operation, and the filter must be changed after every 200 hours.
-See the Specifications section for details on which oil and filters are recommended.
+See the Specifications on page 3 for details on which oil and filters are recommended.